US Sports Betting Laws

 The Wire Act combated illicit mafia activities, which included racketeering through bookies and game-fixing through the early to mid-1900s.
 The Act addressed interstate communications regarding sports betting via wired facilities, which, at the time, encompassed telegraphs and telephone calls.

-It would not be until PASPA’s formal repeal in 2018 that the Federal Wire Act would come into question once again.
-As of this writing, the Act has been determined to only prohibit US-based interstate wagering, not state-regulated online sportsbooks.
+It would not be until PASPA’s formal repeal in 2018 that the Federal Wire Act would again come into question.
+As of this writing, the Act has been determined only to prohibit US-based interstate wagering, not state-regulated online sportsbooks.

 Frequently Asked Questions

-Those over the age of eighteen can legally bet online at 18+ sportsbooks, as well as, at domestic physical locations which allow 18-plus sports betting.
+Those over the age of eighteen can legally bet online at 18+ sportsbooks, as well as at domestic physical locations that allow 18-plus sports betting.
 Within states with 21+ sports gambling, bettors must be at least twenty-one before placing bets.
 There are no specific stipulations or requirements for betting other than these minimum age requirements.

 Will Sports Betting Become More Popular?

 In our opinion, yes!
-As more sports fans and fantasy sports fans come together and realize the potential for entertainment betting can provide, it is sure that sports gambling’s popularity will grow in the US.
+As more sports fans and fantasy sports fans come together and realize the potential for entertainment betting can provide, sports gambling’s popularity will surely grow in the US.
 There is evidence in the United Kingdom of the popularity of wagering as a pastime.
-Many companies are anticipating the explosion of interest in betting, from TV cable providers to land-based casinos.
+Many companies, from TV cable providers to land-based casinos, are anticipating the explosion of interest in betting.

 How Do I Find Out My State’s Sports Betting Laws?